Hello there! This is your Habit Coach, Peroz.

-I’ve gone through years of struggles—battling anxiety, bad habits, and a lack of direction.
-I spent years in therapy, coaching, and deep personal research.
-Growing up in a dysfunctional family of 11 members, living in poverty and emotional neglect, I was exposed to destructive habits like smoking cigarettes, cannabis, social media addiction, excessive video gaming, and chronic procrastination.
+Growing up in a dysfunctional family of 11, surrounded by poverty and emotional neglect, I was exposed to destructive habits early on—smoking, cannabis, social media addiction, endless video gaming, and chronic procrastination.

 Today, I can proudly say I no longer live with crippling anxiety or destructive habits.
-Instead, I feel alive, driven, and confident.
+I feel alive, driven, and confident.

-If you’re reading this and you’re struggling—if you’re feeling hopeless—I want you to know this with all my heart: The solutions are out there, and they’re simpler than you think.
+So if you’re reading this and you’re struggling—if you feel hopeless—I want you to hear this with all my heart:

 Wishing you all the best,